arahimidris/avx-tgwconnect-overdx/README.md

 ## Outputs

-After complete deployment , the EC2 instance in Prod VPCs should be able to access prefixes advertised via on-prem device in prod VRF.
+After complete deployment ,

+- The EC2 instance in Prod VPCs should be able to access 10.11.0.1/32 (dum11 interface in 'prod' vrf on vyos appliance ).
+- The EC2 instance in NonProd VPCs should be able to access 10.12.0.1/32 (dum21 interface in 'nonprod' vrf on vyos appliance ).

 Below are some of the outputs from the VyoS appliance